ibm-cloud-docs/containers/cs_cluster_plan_network.md

 </figure>
 </p>

+**Worker-to-worker communication**

 To achieve this setup, you create a cluster by connecting worker nodes to public and private VLANs.

 If you create the cluster with both public and private VLANs, you cannot later remove all public VLANs from that cluster.
 Removing all public VLANs from a cluster causes several cluster components to stop working.
 Instead, create a new worker pool that is connected to a private VLAN only.
 {: note}

+**Worker-to-master and user-to-master communication**

 You can choose to allow worker-to-master and user-to-master communication over the public and private networks, or over the public network only.
 * Public and private service endpoints: Your account must be enabled with VRF and enabled to use service endpoints.
 Communication between worker nodes and master is established over both the private network through the private service endpoint and the public network through the public service endpoint.
 The master is publicly accessible to authorized cluster users through the public service endpoint.
 * Public service endpoint: If you don’t want to or cannot enable VRF for your account, your worker nodes and authorized cluster users can automatically connect to the Kubernetes master over the public network through the public service endpoint.

+**Worker communication to other services or networks**

 Your worker nodes can automatically, securely communicate with other {{site.data.keyword.cloud_notm}} services that support private service endpoints over your IBM Cloud infrastructure private network.
 If an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, workers can securely communicate with the services over the public network.
 You can lock down the public or private interfaces of worker nodes by using Calico network policies for public network or private network isolation.
 You might need to allow access to the public and private IP addresses of the services that you want to use in these Calico isolation policies.

+If your worker nodes need to access services in private networks outside of your {{site.data.keyword.cloud_notm}} account, you can configure and deploy the strongSwan IPSec VPN service in your cluster or leverage {{site.data.keyword.cloud_notm}} {{site.data.keyword.cloud_notm}} Direct Link services to connect to these networks.

+**External communication to apps that run on worker nodes**

 To expose an app in your cluster to the internet, you can create a public network load balancer (NLB) or Ingress application load balancer (ALB) service.
 You can improve the security of your cluster by creating a pool of worker nodes that are labeled as edge nodes.
 The pods for public network services are deployed to the edge nodes so that external traffic workloads are isolated to only a few workers in your cluster.
 You can further control public traffic to the network services that expose your apps by creating Calico pre-DNAT policies, such as whitelist and blacklist policies.

-If your worker nodes need to access services in private networks outside of your {{site.data.keyword.cloud_notm}} account, you can configure and deploy the strongSwan IPSec VPN service in your cluster or leverage {{site.data.keyword.cloud_notm}} {{site.data.keyword.cloud_notm}} Direct Link services to connect to these networks.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating clusters](/docs/containers?topic=containers-clusters#cluster_prepare).

 <br />

-## Scenario: Extend your on-premises data center to a cluster on the private network and add limited public access
+## Scenario: Extend your on-premises data center to a cluster and add limited public access
 {: #limited-public}

 In this scenario, you want to run workloads in a cluster that are accessible to services, databases, or other resources in your on-premises data center.
 However, you might need to provide limited public access to your cluster, and want to ensure that any public access is controlled and isolated in your cluster.
 For example, you might need your workers to access an {{site.data.keyword.cloud_notm}} service that does not support private service endpoints, and must be accessed over the public network.
 Or, you might need to provide limited public access to an app that runs in your cluster.